3box/3box/README.md

 👤 Create an Ethereum Profile at 3box.io.

 ### For Ethereum Dapp Developers (Coming soon)
-👩‍💻 Want to integrate 3Box data?
+👩‍💻 Want to integrate with 3Box?
 [Explore 3box-js](https://www.github.com/uport-project/3box-js)

 ### For Our Community
 👍 Want to collaborate on code?
 Submit an issue or a PR!